-With today's navigation technology such as handheld compasses and global positioning systems (GPS) getting lost is much harder than it used to be, but it still does happen.
+With today's navigation technology such as handheld compasses and global positioning systems (GPS) people are becoming more confident in finding their way outdoors, however, getting lost still happens.
+Take time to learn how to properly use a map and compass or GPS and practice your orienteering skills before you head out into the field.
 Don't wait until you're lost to use your compass or GPS.
 Before you head out for a hunt, take a bearing of where you plan to hunt, to help find your way back if necessary.
 If you are not familiar with a compass, we have provided an easy and simple explanation of the parts and how to use it.
 Let's look at the parts of this kind of compass:

 It is clear and has a ruler for measuring inches on one side.

 A mark on the compass base for accurate reading of the bearing or direction to an object.